 - Use a food processor: This is the easiest way to puree your pesto recipe.
 Just don’t make it TOO smooth.
 I like a bit of texture!

 - Freeze it back.
 I measure it out into 1/3 cup serving sizes and freeze them.
-It is GREAT to spread on french bread that has been buttered and toasted in the oven!
+It is GREAT to spread on French bread pizza!!
 I do this in my food processor but a blender might work, too, just do smaller batches!
 The original recipe said to use a mortar and pestle but that is NOT going to happen!

 Want to make your own homemade pesto?
 Check out my article about edible gardening and start growing your own basil.
 If you are not sure how to get started, buy a basil growing kit.
 Then, check out these other delicious basil recipes:

 - Fresh Blueberry Tart Recipe with Basil and Honey

 - Watermelon Salad Recipe with Basil and Feta

 - White Bean Cherry Tomato Salad